 The good news is that all the water in your home does not need to be of the same quality.
 Water for consumptive uses comprises less than 1% of the water you use.
 The quality of the work water (water for washing dishes and clothing, bathing etc.) often needs some treatment such as softening or carbon filtration for better cleaning, but for outdoor use, utility water is usually adequate.
 This simplifies the water quality problem considerably.

-"Mostly Safe" drinking water isn't good enough for us, and it's not good enough for you.
+“Mostly Safe” drinking water isn’t good enough for us, and it’s not good enough for you.
+We want healthy drinking water for ourselves and our families!
 The best treatment method of water for consumptive uses is distillation.
-Of that we have no doubt.

 Take a moment to check out our convenient countertop water distillers or automatic water distillers that can provide water directly to a spigot in your kitchen!